Kong/terraform-provider-konnect/docs/resources/mesh_http_route.md

 - `name` (String) Name is the name of the HTTP Header to be matched.
 Name MUST be lower case as they will be handled with case insensitivity (See https://tools.ietf.org/html/rfc7230#section-3.2).
 Not Null
-- `type` (String) Type specifies how to match against the value of the header. must be one of ["Exact", "Present", "RegularExpression", "Absent", "Prefix"]
+- `type` (String) Type specifies how to match against the value of the header.
+Default: "Exact"; must be one of ["Exact", "Present", "RegularExpression", "Absent", "Prefix"]
 - `value` (String) Value is the value of HTTP Header to be matched.